anouar-derdouri-development/copy-of-calculator/README.md

 ## About

-**Calculator** is an application that provides simple arithmetic functions:
+**Calculator** is an app. that provides simple arithmetic functions:

 * Addition
 * Substraction